sularaperera/7.Personal-Finance-Dashboard-Python/ReadMe.md

 ### Documentation:

 - A brief summary of the project, its objectives, and a detailed explanation of each code section is provided.
 This documentation aims to help others understand and replicate the project's functionality.

+### Conclusion:
+This project demonstrates an automated method for categorizing financial transactions using predefined keyword patterns.
+It processes CSV files, extracts relevant data, applies categorization rules, and generates a master file with categorized information.
+The code can be adapted for various financial tracking and analysis purposes.